 Interesting Read:- Best Mindflash Alternatives that You Need to Know About!

-Yet another indispensable feature in sexual harassment training software is a tracking and reporting engine.
+Yet another indispensable feature in sexual harassment training software is an LMS tracking and reporting engine.
 Usually, this function is automated and gives you access to learning data such as participation rate, engagement level, and satisfaction ratings.
 In addition, it helps you identify knowledge gaps and areas in a course where your learners encounter problems.

 In short, these analytics assist you in making data-driven L&D decisions to ensure better learning outcomes.